Analysis | Why Biden’s Minimum Wage Idea Is Old News for States

 1. What is Biden proposing?

 Biden’s proposal did not include details on whether the increase might be phased in or whether the minimum wage would thereafter be indexed to inflation.
 One aide described it as an opening bid in negotiations.
+As a candidate, he proposed raising the minimum wage in stages to $15 by 2026.
 Biden’s new plan also would scrap separate, lower minimum-wage thresholds that apply to workers who receive tips, and to people with disabilities.

 2. Does Biden’s proposal stand a chance?